eSIM Deployment

 Single-network vs mixed-network rollout

-A single-network eSIM deployment is simpler to coordinate.
+A single-network deployment is simpler to coordinate.
 But if your coverage checks show that one network does not cover all sites well, deploying exclusively on that network just because it is easier will create avoidable problems.

 Mixed-network rollouts assign users to whichever network performs best at their primary location.
 Through a broker, billing and support can still be managed through a single contact.

-Deployment mistakes to avoid
+Common deployment mistakes to avoid

 Skipping the device audit